christophgil/ZIPsFS/README.md

 ## Summary

-ZIPsFS combines multiple file structures into one, resulting in single directory structure that contains underlying files and sub-directories from the given sources.
-Created or modified files are stored in the first file structure.
-The other file sources  are only read and never modified.
+ZIPsFS combines multiple file structures into one, resulting in a single directory structure that contains underlying files and sub-directories from the given sources.
+Created or modified files are stored in the first file location.
+The other file sources  are read-only and files will  never be modified.
 ZIPsFS expands ZIP files as folders.
-The folder name is formed from the ZIP file name by appending ".Contents/".
-This can be changed by the user with rules based on file name patterns.
-It is also possible to get the content of the zip file online directly into the containing folder without a parent folder.
+Normally, the folder name is formed from the ZIP file name by appending ".Contents/".
+This can be changed by the administrator with rules based on file name patterns.
+It is also possible to inline  the files in the ZIP  files into the file listing without  the containing folder.

 ## Configuration

-The default behavior can be modified with rules based on file names in *configuration.c*.
+The default behavior can be modified with rules based on file names in *ZIPsFS_configuration.h* and *ZIPsFS_configuration.c*.
-For changes to take effect, re-compilation is necessary.
+For changes to take effect, re-compilation and restart is necessary.
+Using the *-s symlink* option, the configuration can be changed in production.

 ## Union / overlay file system

+ZIPsFS is a union or overlay file system because several file locations are combined to one.
-All files in the file trees (in the example four) can be accessed via the mount point (in the example *~/tmp/ZIPsFS/mnt*).
+All files in the source file trees (in the example four) can be accessed via the mount point (in the example *~/tmp/ZIPsFS/mnt*).
 When files are created or modified, they will be stored in the first file tree (in the example *~/tmp/ZIPsFS/writable*).
 If files exist in two locations, the left most root takes precedence.

 ## Unreliable roots

+When source file structures are stored remotely, there is increased risk that they  may become temporarily unavailable.
+Overlay file systems typically freeze when calls to the file API block.
-Source file structures may come from remote sites and it may happen that a file structure is temporarily not available and file API functions may block.
-In such case, ZIPsFS should continue to operate with the remaining file roots.
+Conversely, ZIPsFS should continue to operate with the remaining file roots.
 This is implemented as follows: Paths starting with double slash (in the example *//computer1/pub*) are regarded as remote paths and treated specially.
 ZIPsFS will periodically check file systems starting with a double slash.
 If the last responds was too long ago then the respective file system is skipped.
-Furthermore the stat() function to obtain the attributes of a file are performed in other threads.
-A request for stat() is queued and the result is waited for.
+Furthermore the stat() function to obtain the attributes for a file are queued to be  performed in extra  threads.
-If the result does not come in a given time the error code is returned.

 ## Modified and created files